pedrogbmendes/HyperJump/README.md

 ### Benchmarks
-You can find some of the benchmarks in this [benchmarks](https://drive.google.com/drive/folders/1LaQJrMygNqTYdFZERuwD08Um8t-3vp6s?usp=sharing).
+* Download the benchmarks used for a Neural Architectural Search scenario with Cifar10, Cifar100, and ImageNet from [Nats-bench](https://drive.google.com/drive/folders/1zjB6wMANiKwB2A1yil2hQ8H_qyeSe2yt) (pzb2 files) and then copy them to a folder called .torch  (see [Nats-bench-repo](https://github.com/D-X-Y/NATS-Bench) for more details or if you have problems).
-We also benchmarked HyperJump using Neural Architectural Search scenario using Cifar10, Cifar100, and ImageNet, whose datasets can be found in [Nats-bench-repo](https://github.com/D-X-Y/NATS-Bench).
+* You can find some of the rest of benchmarks in this [link](https://drive.google.com/drive/folders/1LaQJrMygNqTYdFZERuwD08Um8t-3vp6s?usp=sharing).